 Have you heard of the air fryer?
-This innovative kitchen appliance is currently on everyone's lips because it allows you to prepare crispy fries and other delicious dishes with significantly less fat.
-Learn why the air fryer is a healthy alternative to the conventional deep fryer or oven, and discover tips and recipes to get the most out of this kitchen appliance!
+This innovative kitchen appliance is all the rage right now because it allows you to prepare crispy fries and other delicious treats with significantly less fat.
+Find out why the air fryer is a healthy alternative to the traditional deep fryer or oven, and discover tips and recipes to get the most out of this kitchen appliance!

 Air fryer: The healthy alternative for crispy fries

-Many things that taste really good are often not particularly healthy.
-But with an air fryer, you can enjoy delicious dishes like French fries that are low in fat yet still crispy.
-Thanks to the innovative technology, hot air is circulated through the device at up to 75 km/h, cooking and browning the food evenly – without the need for an oil bath.
+Many things that taste really good are often not very healthy.
+But with an air fryer, you can enjoy delicious dishes like French fries with little fat and still crispy.
+Thanks to innovative technology, hot air is circulated through the appliance at speeds of up to 75 km/h, ensuring that the food is cooked and browned evenly – all without oil.

 The advantages at a glance:

-- Up to 90% less fat compared to conventional deep fryers.
+- Up to 90% less fat compared to conventional fryers.

 - No unpleasant smell of hot fat.